Privacy notice for ‘Ask the export support team a question’ service

 We reserve the right to update this privacy notice at any time and we will provide you with a new privacy notice if we make any substantial updates.

-The Department for International Trade are registered as a Data Controller under the General Data Protection Regulation and Data Protection Act 2018.
+The Department for Business and Trade are registered as a Data Controller under the General Data Protection Regulation and Data Protection Act 2018.

 Confidentiality